 CLASSIC COSTA RICA BIRDING TOUR: DETAILED ITINERARY

-Costa Rica: Day 1 Our Costa Rica birding tour begins this afternoon at San José airport.
+Costa Rica: Day 1 Our Costa Rica birding tour begins this afternoon at San José.
 Costa Rica’s capital city situated in the heavily populated Central Valley, but we will head for the slopes of Volcán Irazú, overlooking the valley, for an overnight stay.

 Costa Rica: Day 2 This morning we will explore the slopes of the Irazú Volcano.
 At middle altitudes are large areas of montane forest interspersed with pastures and potato fields.
 At high altitudes, the chaparral-like paramo contains dense stands of montane bamboo whilst lower down at treeline the elfin woodlands are surrounded by natural savannas.

 Early today, we will listen out for the noisy Buffy-crowned Wood Partridge, and with persistence, we may be fortunate enough to see this shy species.
 Sometimes the calls of the remarkable Resplendent Quetzal also cut through the cool morning air, and we have our first chance of finding this iconic species here.